gvwilson/sensibleadventures/coriandel/coriandel.md

 shifty.

 I was born wild, up along the high end of the Sprained River valley.
-I have been away more years than I was there, but were you to magic me back blindfolde, I would know where I was in a heartbeat from the particular smell of its grass and the sound of frogs in the rushes.
+I have been away more years than I was there, but were you to magic me back blindfolded, I would know where I was in a heartbeat from the particular smell of its grass and the sound of frogs in the rushes.

 I was eight months old when Finger Paper Rolling and her cousins snuck up on my herd in the middle of the night with bee burrs and hobbles.
 They split half a